tomtyiu/aurora-ai-agent/README.md

 ##  📄 License

 This project is licensed under the MIT License.
+See LICENSE file for details

 Stay curious, code on, and have a great time exploring Aurora AI Agent! 🎉